satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 5. how to communicate with thired party api and interservice communication
 6. API gate way
 7. Why we use function.identity in java 8
+8. Saga pattern

+The Saga pattern is a widely used approach for handling distributed transactions in a microservices architecture.
+Since each microservice is designed to operate independently and manage its own data, traditional ACID transactions are not feasible across services.
+The Saga pattern breaks a large, distributed transaction into a sequence of smaller, independent transactions managed within each service.

+Key Concepts of the Saga Pattern
+Distributed Transaction: A single transaction spread across multiple services.
+Saga: A sequence of transactions (operations) where each operation is a local transaction within a service.
+Compensation: If a transaction in the sequence fails, the Saga pattern ensures any previous changes are undone to maintain consistency.

+Two Main Saga Implementation Approaches

+Choreography: Each service involved in the saga is responsible for knowing when to start the next step in the transaction process or when to trigger a compensating action.

+Orchestration: A central controller (or orchestrator) manages the entire saga sequence, deciding the order of steps and handling rollbacks if necessary.

+1. Choreography-Based Saga
+In the choreography approach, each service publishes and listens to events.
+When one service completes a step in the saga, it publishes an event that triggers the next step in another service.

+How It Works
+Event-Driven: Services communicate by publishing and subscribing to events.
+Decentralized: There is no central orchestrator; each service knows what to do upon receiving specific events.
+Compensation: If a failure occurs, services emit compensating events to undo the previous actions.
+Pros and Cons
+Pros:

+Loose Coupling: Services are loosely coupled because they only listen to and emit events.
+Scalable: It scales well since there is no central dependency.
+Cons:

+Complexity: Can become challenging to manage as the number of services and events grows.
+Difficult to Debug: Tracing the saga flow and debugging issues across multiple services can be difficult.
+Example Workflow (Choreography)
+Let’s say you have an order placement flow:

+Order Service: Places the order and publishes an OrderCreated event.
+Inventory Service: Listens to the OrderCreated event, reserves the items, and publishes an InventoryReserved event.
+Payment Service: Listens to the InventoryReserved event, processes payment, and publishes a PaymentCompleted event.
+Shipping Service: Listens to the PaymentCompleted event and ships the order.
+If any service fails, previous services will need to publish compensating events to undo previous steps.

+2. Orchestration-Based Saga
+In the orchestration approach, a central orchestrator (Saga Orchestrator) manages and coordinates the sequence of steps in the saga.

+How It Works
+Central Controller: The orchestrator service decides the order of execution for each step in the saga.
+Direct Communication: The orchestrator calls each service in a defined sequence.
+Compensation: The orchestrator initiates compensating transactions in the event of a failure.
+Pros and Cons
+Pros:

+Centralized Logic: The workflow logic is centralized, making it easier to manage and change.
+Clear Execution Flow: Easier to trace, debug, and maintain due to centralized control.
+Cons:

+Single Point of Failure: The orchestrator can become a single point of failure.
+Higher Coupling: Services are more tightly coupled to the orchestrator.
+Example Workflow (Orchestration)
+Using the same order placement flow:

+Orchestrator Service: Starts the saga by calling the Order Service to create the order.
+Order Service: Creates the order and returns success to the orchestrator.
+Orchestrator Service: Calls the Inventory Service to reserve items.
+Inventory Service: Reserves items and returns success.
+Orchestrator Service: Calls the Payment Service to process payment.
+If any step fails, the orchestrator triggers compensating transactions, like canceling the order or releasing reserved inventory.